fhjalsa/OVERRIDE/README.md

 Over Ride selfbot coded in python

-This is a selfbot relying on extensions everyone can make an extension
+This is a selfbot relying on extensions
+Everyone can make an extension

-How to install
+#How to install

 Open Config.json